yogeshwar852/employee_management-system/Employee-Managemnt-System/README.md

 Employee Management System used for storing and retriving employee detail

 steps 1: Login :-
-  Create super user or use default credentials (UserName = verificient and password = 1234)
+  Create super user or use default credentials (UserName = yogeshwar and password = 1234)

 step 2: Create New Employee :-
   Add proper employee deatils in the registrtion form.